 (f) Form, Copies, and Length.
-All papers filed under this rule must conform to the requirements set forth in Rule 32, except that an application or response may not exceed 20 pages.
+All papers filed under this rule must conform to the requirements set forth in Rule 32, except that an application or response may not exceed 20 pages, not counting any appendix containing pages necessary to meet the 28 U.S.C. § 2412(d) application-content requirements.
 See also Rule 37 (Contingency Planning).